towhee-io/towhee/docs/get-started/data-collection.md

 [2, 4, 6, 8, 10]
 ```

-1. Pythonic Method-Chaining Style API: Designed to behave as a python list or iterator, DataCollection is easy to understand for python users and is compatible with most data science toolkits.
+1. Pythonic Method-Chaining Style API: Designed to behave as a python list or iterator, DataCollection is easy to understand for python users and is compatible with most popular data science toolkits.
 Function/Operator invocations can be chained one after another, making your code clean and fluent.
 2. Exception-Safe Execution: DataCollection provides exception-safe execution, which allows the function/operator invocation chain to continue executing on exception.
-Data scientists can put an exception receiver to the tail of the pipeline, processing and analyzing the exceptions as data, not error.
+Data scientists can put an exception receiver to the tail of the pipeline, processing and analyzing the exceptions as data, not errors.
 2. Feature-Rich Operator Repository: There are various pre-defined operators On the [towhee hub](https://towhee.io), which cover the most popular deep learning models in computer vision, NLP, and voice processing.
 Using these operators in the data processing pipeline can significantly accelerate your work.

 # Quick Start